 Greg is a senior lecturer at UCT, where he convenes the undergraduate PPE Humanities programme.
 His courses range from three people to six hundred, and participants include new students and cutting-edge researchers, leaders of a major SA political party and corporate professionals.
 Greg enjoys integrating different areas: his research examines collective decision making via microeconomics, politics and philosophy.
 He was a Commonwealth Scholar at Cambridge University, where he received a doctorate in the History and Philosophy of Science.
 Greg values workplace collaboration, and practices this at home too: he writes novels and other fiction with his spouse.
 Their writing has appeared in a number of anthologies, they have been long-listed for the Sunday Times Fiction Prize, and they recently received a National Arts Festival literary award.

 Jimmy is an associate professor at UCT.
 His more than 15 years of teaching and training experience began humbly with him teaching maths to seventh graders in California.
 Since then he has taught more than 15 000 people across a wide array of disciplines, in undergraduate and postgraduate lecture halls, small-group classrooms, corporate workshops and commercial seminars.
-He has received UCT's highly respected Distinguished Teacher Award as well as nine Teacher-of-the-Year awards for programmes at UCT's Graduate School of Business, and has written about teaching for professional and academic journals.
+He has received South Africa's most prestigious award for university teaching, the CHE-HELTASA National Teaching Excellence Award, as well as UCT's Distinguished Teacher Award and nine Teacher-of-the-Year awards for programmes at UCT's Graduate School of Business.
+He regularly presents about teaching at conferences, and has written about education for professional and academic journals.
 Jimmy was a Rhodes Scholar at Oxford University, and chose to leave a promising international career in management consulting in order to follow his passion for teaching, and to make what difference he can to South Africa's young professionals.